The 16 areas of Aberdeen where no coronavirus deaths have been reported - Evening Express

-New data released by the National Records of Scotland have shown the scale of coronavirus deaths across the north-east.
+New data released by the National Records of Scotland shows the scale of coronavirus deaths across the north-east.

 Included is the data is the areas of Aberdeen that have recorded no Covid-19 deaths since the pandemic began.